X-COM: Genesis: Development

 Once at this point, the programmers busied themselves adding more features to the engine, refining current features and implementing AI.
 Meanwhile, Dave Ellis was busy developing the game design and the artists were producing concept art.
 In the studio's main conference room, one entire wall was covered with original sketches and color treatments of illustrations.
 The facing wall was covered in colored Post-it notes depicting the player's possible paths through the game.
 Technology trees, base discoveries and pivotal events were all represented.

-The studio was notified of the project's cancellation on December 7, 1999, as part of a range of cuts including several other games and an updated version of Atari's Combat.
+The studio was notified of the project's cancellation on December 7, 1999, as part of a range of cuts including several other games and an updated version of Atari, Inc.'s Combat.
 The Chapel Hill Hasbro Interactive studio was closed on January 7, 2000.
 The remaining Hasbro Interactive studios were closed shortly thereafter and Hasbro sold their remaining assets to Infogrames (Atari).
 In 2005, Take-Two Interactive acquired the rights to the X-COM series from Atari.
 Previous employees of the studio later formed a new studio called Vicious Cycle Software, developing a new 3D engine and a technology demo.
 Dave Ellis, leveraging contacts at Mattel, arranged for a demonstration of the demo to Mattel's management.
 Vicious Cycle would go on to make a Robotech game for Mattel to be published for the newly released PlayStation 2 and Xbox.